manish-1988/MPAudioRecorder/README.md

         mpRecorder.delegateMPAR  = self // Imp
     }
     ```
+    If required do import AVFoundation in your view controller.

 3. To start the recording you can use a function and call it through the MPAudioRecorder instance you have created like this:-

         mpRecorder.startAudioRecording()